You know what the big topic on MSNBC right now is, is Bush's speech tonight on the economy, 9 o'clock.

 Where is that voice at the table?

-What we're saying is buy them with an eye towards assembling enough of them so we then can be the landlord in effect and reduce the foreclosures.
+What we're saying is, buy them with an eye towards assembling enough of them so we then can be the landlord, in effect, and reduce the foreclosures.

-And that's one, frankly, that the administration has been resisting.
+And that's one frankly, that the administration has been resisting.

-They want to buy up enough of these mortgages so that they can be the landlord.
+Thank god there, he just said, the federal government, he Barney Franklin, they want to be the landlord, they want to buy up enough of these mortgages so that they can be the landlord.

-The land they own.
+The land they own, you rent folks.

-Folks, this is one of the guys that caused this.
+This is one of the guys that caused this.

-And then Barney, he wasn't through.
+And then Barney he wasn't through.

 Same show, Charlie Rose, he continued.